 - a Type that indicates the type of record.
 The most frequent type is application data which corresponds to a record containing encrypted data.
 The other types are handshake, change_cipher_spec and alert. - a Protocol Version field that indicates the version of the TLS protocol used.
 This version is composed of two sub fields : a major and a minor version number. - a Length field.
-A TLS record cannot be longer than 16,384 bytes. - a TLSPlainText that contains the encrypted data the TLSPlainText from the user data is outside the scope of this book.
+A TLS record cannot be longer than 16,384 bytes. - a TLSPlainText that contains the encrypted data

+TLS supports several methods to encrypted records.
+The selected method depends on the cryptographic algorithms that have been negotiated for the TLS session.
+A detailed presentation of the different methods that can be used to produce the TLSPlainText from the user data is outside the scope of this book.
 As an example, we study one method: Stream Encryption.
 This method is used with cryptographic algorithms which can operate on a stream of bytes.
 The method starts with a sequence of bytes provided by the user application: the plain text.
 The first step is to compute the authentication code to verify the integrity of the data.
 For this, TLS computes MAC(SeqNum, Header, PlainText) using HMAC where SeqNum is a sequence number which is incremented by one for each new TLS record transmitted.
 The Header is the header of the TLS record described above and PlainText is the information that needs to be encrypted.
 Note that the sequence number is maintained at the two endpoints of the TLS session, but it is not transmitted inside the TLS record.
 This sequence number is used to prevent replay attacks.